-Steve Bannon Says Mitch McConnell Is ‘Terrified’ Of A Real Defense Of Donald Trump
+Steve Bannon Says Mitch McConnell Is 'Terrified' Of A Real Defense Of Donald Trump

 "According to the Graham Strategy, as long as you don't throw in the face of the do-nothing establishment their own failure protect the people, defend the constitution and deliver a fair election, Trump will avoid conviction," Bannon said.

-Bannon claimed that the majority of Republicans have concluded that President Joe Biden’s victory was “illegitimate” and said that Trump should defend himself in front of the upper chamber lawmakers using “evidence” of the purported coverup of the stolen election.
+Bannon claimed the majority of Republicans have concluded that President Joe Biden's victory was "illegitimate" and said that Trump should defend himself in front of the upper chamber lawmakers using "evidence" of the purported coverup of the stolen election.
 According to the former White House strategist, Trump is the only person who can make this argument.

 The legal proceedings are set to start in early February, and Trump has allegedly told his advisers and aides that he would rather represent himself than spend money on legal representation.